nextcloud/spreed/docs/TURN.md

 For maximum compatibility the TURN server should be configured to listen on port 443.
 Therefore, when both a TURN server and the High Performance Backend are used each one should run in its own server, or in the same server but each one with its own IP address, as the High Performance Backend will need to bind to port 443 too.

-## Install and setup your TURN server
+## Install and set up your TURN server

 This documentation provides two examples for TURN server implementations: